-Most of the business processes outsourcing units are tactically using customer retention marketing approach to gain insights into the user purchasing behavior.
+Most of the business processes outsourcing units are tactically using the customer retention marketing approach to gain insights into the user purchasing behavior.
 A successful retention strategy commences with developing primary contact with the existing consumers and continues throughout the lifetime of a brand.

 While an inbound call center focuses on developing multiple strategies to reach prospects, an outbound contact center unit taps existing customers to cement long-term relations.
-The core idea behind reducing user defections is the conviction that one-time consumer is not sufficient to fuel the continual growth of an organization.
-According to a research conducted by the Gartner Group, nearly 5% increase in consumer retention can surge business profits between 25% and 125%.
+The core idea behind reducing user defections is the conviction that a one-time consumer is not sufficient to fuel the continual growth of an organization.
+According to research conducted by the Gartner Group, a nearly 5% increase in consumer retention can surge business profits between 25% and 125%.

 To actively engage customers across a wide array of channels, contact centers adopt the following strategies:

-Exceptional Customer Service: By moving a client’s product/service into the realm of unparalleled support to each and every user, a third party service provide ensures repeated sales.
+Exceptional Customer Service: By moving a client’s product/service into the realm of unparalleled support to each and every user, a third-party service provide ensures repeated sales.
 The key facets of this aspect include immediate customer response, zero defects, as well as consistent and on-time delivery.

 Promoting Loyalty with Special Offers/Programs: This is considered as one of the important instruments for winning valued customers.
 Some of the common loyalty programs used by a service provider for retaining customers are:

 2. Offering loyalty credits proportional to the amount spent

 3. Selling gift cards to valued and esteemed customers

 4. Loyalty punches for purchasing specific items in the store